mwgeurts/exit_detector/README.md

 ## Troubleshooting

 This application records key input parameters and results to a log.txt file using the `Event()` function.
-The log is the most important route to troubleshooting errors encounetered by this software.
+The log is the most important route to troubleshooting errors encountered by this software.
 The author can also be contacted using the information above.
 Refer to the license file for a full description of the limitations on liability when using or this software or its components.

 ## Methods